Investing for Beginners

 A General Investment Account is unlimited, as opposed to the £20,000 per year limit on the ISA.
 It means that you can invest as much as you like in a given tax year.
 The difference is that with a GIA, profits over a certain amount will be subject to Capital Gains Tax.

 Lifetime ISAs are popular with people saving for a first home or retirement.
 With a LISA, the government will contribute a bonus of up to 25% of whatever you put into the account.

 The J stands for Junior.
 A Junior ISA is a savings account set up by a parent or guardian for someone under the age of 18.
-These accounts are tax-free, and the money becomes available to the child at the age of 18.
+You can invest up to £9,000 in the 2023/24 tax year into a Stocks and Shares Junior ISA* These accounts are tax-free, and the money becomes available to the child at the age of 18.

 Understanding savings and investments means understanding how to balance the two.
 There are pros and cons to consider with both, and the differences for your long-term wealth can be quite dramatic.